zenml-io/zenml/docs/book/how-to/auth-management/gcp-service-connector.md

 <details>

-<summary>VertexAI Orchestrator, GCS Artifact Store, GCR Container Registry and GCP Image Builder with single-instance GCP Service Connectors</summary>
+<summary>VertexAI Orchestrator, GCS Artifact Store, Google Artifact Registry and GCP Image Builder with single-instance GCP Service Connectors</summary>

 This is an example of an end-to-end workflow involving Service Connectors that use multiple single-instance GCP Service Connectors, each giving access to a resource for a Stack Component.
 A complete ZenML Stack is registered and composed of the following Stack Components, all connected through its individual Service Connector:

 * a [VertexAI Orchestrator](../../component-guide/orchestrators/vertex.md) connected to the GCP project
 * a [GCS Artifact Store](../../component-guide/artifact-stores/gcp.md) connected to a GCS bucket
-* a [GCR Container Registry](../../component-guide/container-registries/gcp.md) connected to a GCR container registry
+* a [GCP Container Registry](../../component-guide/container-registries/gcp.md) connected to a GCR container registry
 * a [Google Cloud Image Builder](../../component-guide/image-builders/gcp.md) connected to the GCP project

 As a last step, a simple pipeline is run on the resulting Stack.